Diversity & Inclusion

 To read more about this exciting award, please click here.

 UCAN is committed to diversity and inclusion, and we firmly believe that our diversity efforts make us a stronger, more vibrant and more effective organization.
 We are dedicated to building a business diversity model, nurturing our workforce, and delivering culturally proficient services to our predominantly minority based clientele.
-UCAN serves more than 13,000 children, youth and families annually, and has a diverse staff profile with 500+ employees.
+UCAN serves more than 13,500 children, youth and families annually, and has a diverse staff profile with 500+ employees.
 It is therefore mandatory that UCAN be a culturally proficient agency, defined as one which holds cultural differences and diversity in the highest esteem and promotes improved cultural relations.
-Under the guidance of our Governing Board and Senior Leadership Team, UCAN aims to set the standard for the non-profit industry and to continue to share our work with others.
+Under the guidance of our minority-driven Governing Board and Senior Leadership Team, UCAN aims to set the standard for the non-profit industry and to continue to share our work with others.

 - Diversity at UCAN means...
 Serving and employing a wide range of individuals with broad representation of similarities and differences including people of every ability, race, ethnicity, gender identity, socio-economic status, sexual orientation, age, culture and religion.